From Machu Picchu to HidroelectricaFrom Machu Picchu to Hidroelectrica From Hidroelectrica to Cusco or OllanFrom Hidroelectrica to Cusco or Ollan

-Considering how expensive the ticket price is, the above meant that we could enjoy a visit to the world wonder, something not many budget backpackers get to do.
-We have a number of Snapchat followers who admit that although a regret, they simply couldn’t afford Machu Picchu.
-We feel their pain but refused to let tourist rates prevent us from adding this to the checked bucketlist.
+Considering how expensive the ticket price is, the above meant that we could enjoy a visit to the World Wonder, something not many budget backpackers get to do.
+We have a number of Snapchat followers who admit that although they regret it, they simply couldn’t afford Machu Picchu.
+We feel their pain but refuse to let tourist rates prevent us from adding this to the checked bucket list.

-Excluding accomodation (€19pn) and the Machu Picchu ticket (€40), we only spent €7.50 in transport costs.
+Excluding accommodation (€19pn) and the Machu Picchu ticket (€40), we only spent €7.50 in transport costs.
 In total.
 See?
 It can be done!

 Below we will now share the cheapest and easiest way to travel from Machu Picchu to either Cusco or Ollantaytambo.
-It does involve a simple, sceneic and safe two hour walk, but it’s either this or the €100 train.
+It does involve a simple, scenic and safe two-hour walk, but it’s either this or the €100 train.

 From Machu Picchu to Hidroelectrica:

-Whether you hike or take the bus back towards Aguas Calientes, you need to make your way to the patrolled bridge, where they checked your passports and MP tickets.
+Whether you hike or take the bus back towards Aguas Calientes, you need to make your way to the patrolled bridge, where they check your passports and MP tickets.

-From here, there is a stone stairwell beside the restauarant, on your left hand side.
-Take the stairs and swing a left towards the train tracks.
+From here, there is a stone stairwell beside the restaurant, on your left-hand side.
+Take the stairs and swing left towards the train tracks.

 From Hidroelectrica to Cusco or Ollantaytambo:

-As you reach 120km, a little after the restauarant with hammocks (you will know what I mean), there is a handmade sign on the right hand side, directing you towards Hidroelectrica.
+As you reach 120km, a little after the restaurant with hammocks (you will know what I mean), there is a handmade sign on the right-hand side, directing you towards Hidroelectrica.

-Follow the signs, cross another set of train tracks and continue down the steps until you arrive to Hidroelectrica train station.
+Follow the signs, cross another set of train tracks and continue down the steps until you arrive at Hidroelectrica train station.

-Pass the shops and touts until you reach the busses parked at the end of the tracks.
+Pass the shops and touts until you reach the buses parked at the end of the tracks.

-Our original plan was to take a collectivo to Santa Teresa and change busses to Santa Maria, where we would grab a large bus to Cusco, one that stops in Ollantaytambo.
+Our original plan was to take a collectivo to Santa Teresa and change buses to Santa Maria, where we would grab a large bus to Cusco, one that stops in Ollantaytambo.

-Thankfully, nowadays there is a direct option which works out a little cheaper, surprisingly.
+Thankfully, nowadays there is a direct option that works out a little cheaper, surprisingly.

-To save time, we brought our bags to Machu Picchu (there are storage lockers, at a price), left the grounds at 11.30am, hiked down to the bridge and straight onto the tracks.
-We arrived to the busses a little before 2pm.
+To save time, we brought our bags to Machu Picchu (there are storage lockers, at a price), left the grounds at 11.30 a.m., hiked down to the bridge and straight onto the tracks.
+We arrived at the busses a little before 2 p.m.

 It’s not unusual for the driver to ask for payment upfront, this is to guarantee your seat.
-Do not pay anymore than 25-30sol (€6.50).
+Do not pay more than 25-30 sol (€6.50).

 Within the hour, there is a (free) bathroom break in Santa Teresa.

-Now, rest those feet and enjoy winding around mountains, over bridges, through towns and relish the fact that you experienced one of seven wonders of the world and for quarter the price.
+Now, rest those feet and enjoy winding around mountains, over bridges, through towns and relish the fact that you experienced one of the seven wonders of the world for a quarter the price.

 WIN!